fusesujan/Practiced-on-recommendation-system/Readme.md

 ---

-**Deriverables done in this repo include collaborative-filtering- based recommendor that takes a book title as input and returns a list of recommended book titles based on their past interactions or behaviors.**
+**Deriverables done in this repo include collaborative-filtering- based recommendor that takes a movie id as input and returns a list of recommended movies titles based on their past interactions or behaviors.**

 ---